gogocat/dataBind/README.md

 </div>
 ```
 **Rehydration** -
-When dataBind parse a component that has `data-server-rendered` attribite. dataBind will not render on initial call of `render`, but will parse all the bindings.
+When dataBind parse a component that has `data-server-rendered` attribute. dataBind will not render on the initial call of `render`, but will parse all the bindings.

 Next time calling `render` method will then update the view according to the viewModel.

 > The viewModel should has exact same data as the server side rendered version.
-So when later on calls `render` the content will update correctly. *Currently rehydration for **if, forOf and switch** bindings are still work in progress.*
+So when later on calls `render` the content will update correctly.

+*Currently rehydration for **if, forOf and switch** bindings are still work in progress.*

 ## What dataBind is good for
 dataBind is designed for leaverage existing infrastructure.